CasualHackathon/OnchainLife/README.md

 This casual hackathon initiated by **LXDAO** aims to bring everyday imagination into the blockchain world—not for hype or headlines, but to sketch out drafts of the future.

+## 💡 Why are we doing this?

+Blockchain isn’t just a trading tool.
+It can become part of how we *live*.

+LXDAO is dedicated to "making valuable projects happen continuously."

+We believe that **onchain life scenarios** could become one of the most meaningful and imaginative frontiers in the next five years.

+This summer, no business plans, no Web3 whitepapers—just one relaxed yet intentional hackathon to unlock a new narrative of life.

 🛠️ **What kind of ideas are we looking for?** (but not limited to these)